Want more stories like this? By becoming a Supporter, you help make that possible!

 Sept.
 13: Put a price cap on cellphone and internet services, introduce a telecom consumers’ bill of rights, require service providers to offer basic plans and affordable unlimited data plans for cellphones, end caps for internet plans.

 Sept.
-12: Work with province and municipality to get built a hospital in Brampton, Ont.
+12: Work with province and municipality to get a hospital built in Brampton, Ont.

 Sept.
 17: Require political parties to follow the Privacy Act; prohibit warrantless intrusions on Canadians’ communications, ban cyber-surveillance programs that use bulk data collection; increase the powers of the federal privacy commissioner; and require companies to respect a “right to be forgotten” online.